jhrush/homePage/README.md

 autoconfig.js goes in:	/usr/lib/firefox/defaults/pref

-Then simply setting newtab in homepage to defaults in Firefox's Options menu!
+Then simply setting newtab and homepage to defaults in Firefox's Options menu!